mrmonaghan/mrmonaghan.github.io/_posts/_2020-03-17-Building-a-REST-API-with-Powershell.md

 {% endraw %}
 {% endhighlight %}

-Now we can simply start our listener and begin sending requests using Invoke-RestMethod.
+Now we can simply start our listener and begin sending requests and recieving response using Invoke-RestMethod.